 William’s discography as a leader includes Bombazo, a percussion project nuanced by Afro-Boricua folklore and voices and My Roots and Beyond, where he fuses Puerto Rico’s folkloric music with jazz.
 Also, he is the author of the encyclopedia La Musica de Puerto Rico, Raices y Evolucion.
 In the classical realm, he composed a full-length orchestral work for a symphony, opera, choir, and soloists titled Bomba Sinfonica.
 Recordings in-the-works include sea-shells and a rhythm section; another with a quartet; and Etnia Jazz, recorded live at the Puerto Rico Heineken Jazz Fest.

-At the Ponce Museum of Art, William and the group presented a repertoire that combined Bomba, Plena, Danza, Jíbaro music and Taino influences with jazz elements.
+At the Ponce Museum of Art, William and the group presented a repertoire that combined Bomba, Plena, Danza, Jíbaro music with jazz elements.
 Also, the music carried an important message.
 “There is a great wealth of music in Puerto Rico and it’s possible to fuse our music with other genres, such as classical, urban, popular music and jazz without losing the characteristics of our musical roots.”